polettix/Plack-Middleware-ReviseEnv/README.md

     when you pass an array reference, it can be either empty (in which case the associated key will be _removed_ from `$env`) or contain exactly one value, which will be set into `$env`.

-This alternative allows you to pass any scalar, not just non-reference ones.
+    This alternative allows you to pass any scalar, not just non-reference ones; so the following examples will do what they say:

+        # set key to an array ref with numbers 1..3 inside
+        key => [ [1..3] ], # note: array ref inside array ref!

+        # set key to a hash reference, literally
+        key => [ { a => 'b', c => 'd' } ],

+        # set key to a sub reference, literally
+        key => [ sub { 'I go with key!' } ],

 - **Sub reference**

         key => sub { ... },

-    the sub reference will be called for each `$env` and its return value used to figure out the value to associate to the key.
+    the sub reference will be called and its return value used to figure out the value to associate to the key.
 See ["Sub Reference Interface"](#sub-reference-interface) for details on the expected interface for the sub;

 - **Hash reference**